edarin/population_simulator/src/README.md

 ## What is the idea ?

-We decided to generate a population in an iterative manner.
+We've decided to generate a population in an iterative manner.
 We construct the database by adding each variable separetely based on its joint distribution over prior created variables.

-For example:
+*Example*:
   - First step : generating a population of 1000 `persons`, ie 1000 rows.
   - Second step: attributing a `sexe` to each person, given the proportion of women and men in the real French population
   - Third step : put an `age` to each person,  given the joint distribution of age and sexe in France